fkarg/fkarg.github.io/staged/longtermplans.md

 - What did you always want to learn, but never had the time for?

 {: .box-note}
-Take some time to think about what you _want_.
+Take some time and write down what you _want_.

 You might want to make a copy of that list, because we will remove items and add reasons in the next steps.

 ## Selecting Goals to Work on
 Feeling Excited?
 Awesome!
-The sad part is: We'll focus on only a small part first.
+However: We'll focus on only a small part first.
 I need you to convert any _beings_ (e.g. fluent in French) to _doings_ that characterize success (e.g. making a French person think that French is my mother tongue).
 For everything you want to _be_, have a description of what you want to be able to _do_.

+{: .box-note}
+Convert any _beings_ to _doings_ that characterize success.

 ### Finding Reasons (10min)
-More often than not, dreams are only surrogates for us wanting to fill a need.
+More often than not, dreams are only surrogates supposed to fill a need.
-The goal of speaking French might come from a need of being understood, if there are several French people in your social circle or you tend to make holidays in regions speaking French.
+The goal of speaking French might come from a need of being a member of the group, if there are several French people in your social circle.

 For every goal you listed, ask yourself **why** you want to achieve it.
 If necessary, multiple times (3-5x).
 You might find multiple reasons, and they